2 ex-Texas sheriff deputies indicted in Black man’s death

 The indictments were announced as a former Minneapolis police officer is being tried in the death of George Floyd, a case that has again brought police brutality and racial injustice to the forefront in the U.S.

-Former Williamson County Sheriff’s Deputies James Johnson and Zachary Camden were both charged Monday with second-degree manslaughter, Travis County District Attorney Jose Garza said.
+Former Williamson County Sheriff’s Deputies James Johnson, 36, and Zachary Camden, 26, were both charged Monday with second-degree manslaughter, Travis County District Attorney Jose Garza said.
 They were booked into a Travis County jail on Tuesday and released on $150,000 bond each within an hour, according to a spokeswoman for the Travis County Sheriff’s Office.
 It was not immediately clear whether the men had attorneys who could comment on the charges.

 “With these indictments, we have taken another critical step towards justice for the Ambler family and for our community,” Garza said in a statement.
 “While we can never take away the pain of the Ambler family, the grand jury has sent a clear message that no one is above the law.”